yurilaaziz/neo-instabot/ISSUE_TEMPLATE.md

 <!--
 Before opening a new issue, please ensure:
+- YOU HAVE READ THE ISSUE GUIDELINES! -> https://github.com/instabot-py/instabot.py/wiki/Issue-Guidelines
 - You search for existing bugs/feature requests
 - Remove extraneous template details
 - Do not prefix title with type of issue (Feature Request, Bug, etc.) The appropriate labels will be added during triage.